-Additionally, the character of Khru Somsri disregards the cultural obligation and expected femininity of the society and the system altogether.
-With completion of eleventh grade from high school, she does not want to leave her community.
-In fact, she vows to fight for the destitute situation of the children at the school,26 the well being and the pride of the locals in the community.
+Additionally, the character of Khru Somsri disregards the cultural obligation and expected femininity of the society and the gender system altogether.
+With the completion of eleventh grade from high school, she does not want to leave her community.
+In fact, she vows to fight for the destitute situation of the children at the school,25 the well being and the pride of the locals in the community.
 Unlike Anek's sister, Khru Somsri embeds herself in cultivating the knowledge to children at the school.
 Her role as a teacher and an educator represents the development discourse that enhances formal education.
 She, too, is a force of resistance and disavows kan phattana's materialization of the community.
 Certainly, she yearns for the locals' prosperity and the children's well-equipped education that can only be attained by materialistic gains in the milieu of rapid economic growth.
-However, so long as her community can keep its land and selfsufficient way of life, it is plausible that she will not object to the development.
+However, so long as her community can keep its land and self-sufficient way of life, it is plausible that she will not object to the development.

 Nevertheless, the land development company does not grant the community any such wish.
 They will go to any lengths to dismantle the locals' deprecation of their department store construction project, be it lobbying the locals, physical assault, materialistic lures, arson and, eventually, murders.
 Khru Somsri is the female leader of the community who is not confined to behave in the way that Anek's sister does.
-By leading the demonstration and negotiating with the state office and its officers countless times she fits Yuval-Davis'
+By leading the demonstration and negotiating with the state office and its officers countless times she fits Yuval-Davis' (1997:6) thorough examination on the intricate relations between gender and nation that: "non-Westocentric analysis of gender relations cannot assume the boundary between the public and the private as a given".
+Khru Somsri who has the utmost stubborn and radical temperament and not to be underrated characteristics fights for her community.
+Her lived experience is individual and resists the cultural obtrusion of modern led development in this instance.
+This is again in accordance with Yuval-Davis' (1997:7) words:

-no determination to better the living and studying environment of the children at the school.
+25 A male drunkard named Thongyoi is the principal of the community's only school.
+He has no determination to better the living and studying environment of the children at the school.
 Moreover, at times, he obstructs Khru Somsri and the other teacher's endeavors to educate them.